ChristianOrr/ChristianOrr.github.io/_posts/2019-01-19-bikesharestations.md

 Before I conclude this project, I need to disclose that I have never worked for this bike company and the analysis on this data is by no means all the analysis I could provide.
 I am limited by the amount of data available.

 For example, given more data I could have created a time series map showing the usage of the bikes over a day/week/month.
 If I had access to the financial data, I could have created a map showing the profitability of each station .
-I could have also shown the positions of the opposition stations and how much of an effect their stations have on the subject bike company, etc, etc.
+I could have also shown the positions of the opposition stations and how much of an effect their stations have on the subject bike company.